Understanding env() Safe Area Insets in CSS

 | Chrome Android | 69+ |

 All modern browsers support env() and safe area insets.
-The only consideration is providing fallback values for older browsers or non-notched devices.
+Just provide fallback values for older browsers or non-notched devices.

 Common Pitfalls